swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 Its goal is to enable issuers in creating clean, professional looking credentials that effectively represent their organisation or service.
 This guide provides all necessary information to prepare from the start the appropriate graphic assets and deterimine the suitable settings.

-The instruction is based on the credential visualisation with OID Credential Issuer Metadata and Overlays Capture Architecture (OCA), which are defined in the [Swiss Profiles].
+The instruction is based on the credential visualisation with OID Credential Issuer Metadata and Overlays Capture Architecture (OCA), which are defined in the [Swiss Profile](..specifications/introduction/).

 ## Purpose and Overview

 In the swiyu wallet app, Verifiable Credentials (VC) are visually represented as cards to allow users to easily recognise and utilise them.
 According to the implemented credential visualisation metadata, an issuer/verifier can define the following:

 - the verifier's or issuer's name and logo
 - the background colour of the credential